-Two permanent exhibitions detailing the history of the organ and the church, together with the development of Notting Hill, have been created and installed around the restored and relocated organ.
+Two permanent exhibitions detailing the history of the organ and the church, together with the development of Notting Hill and the wider London area, have been created and installed around the restored and relocated organ.

-There will be opportunities for volunteers to be trained to assist in many elements of the project.
+There are opportunities for volunteers to be trained to assist in many elements of the project.

 For more information on all of these things, please see the different pages of this website.